Our staff will respond to your query promptly and provide detailed information to your questions.

 Drive to Keflavik International Airport and return your hire car before flying out.

 Price per person, twin share.
-There are a four premium included activities on this tour.
-Due to the current volatility of the Icelandic Króna (ISK), this price is indicative.
+There are a five premium included activities on this tour.
+Due to the current volatility of the Icelandic Króna (ISK) and car hire costs, this price is indicative.
 We are happy to individually quote this tour for you.

 The accommodation in this itinerary comprises some of Iceland’s best countryside properties, which are in short supply during the peak summer season Jun-Aug.
 Booking early is essential.

 A hire car cannot be driven in the Highlands area.
 In regards to gravel roads; technically you’re not recommended to take a hire car on gravel roads, but in Iceland you may not have a choice.
 Some guesthouses are located on gravel road.
 Consider getting extra car insurance with gravel protection if it is something that might worry you.
 Ask us about what car would suit you - as it depends on the time of year and where you want to go!

 When driving in Iceland, plan that all your destinations are going to take longer to reach than planned.
 Most of the time it is because you are going to make unanticipated stops to check out a waterfall, a viewpoint, a museum, or a shop.
 Sometimes it is also that traffic is just slow, animals may be crossing the road, or there is bad weather.
 If you build some extra time into your day, you won’t have to be rushing around at the end of the day.

 For more Iceland driving rules and tips and to stay up to date on road conditions, check out the Road Conditions website and for all kinds of safety and travel information in Iceland check out the Safe Travel website.
 Bookmark both of these websites before you start your drive in Iceland.

 Conditions in Iceland are in many ways unusual and often quite unlike what foreign drivers are accustomed to.
 It is, therefore, very important to read about driving conditions and if this type of tour suits you.